| |

 Waddington shanks or needles may be used.
 In addition to some

-modern sea trout flies, such as the needle tube fly shown to the
+modern sea trout flies, such as the needle tube fly shown below.

 |